 Doubtless reflecting his close ties with classicists at the University of Toronto, Innis made the point at issue by citing Jacob Burckhardt on the society of classical Athens and its importance to the work of Plato:7

 Festivals were a regular feature of life not a strain.
 Hence it was possible to develop that social intercourse which is the background of Plato’s dialogues.(…) People had something to say to each other and said it.
 Thus a general understanding was created.
 Orators and dramatists could reckon with an audience such as had never before existed.8 (UNB)

 It is imperative to under-stand that “social intercourse” for Plato, and for Innis in turn, was not, first of all, a matter of what human beings happen to do in the market place.
 It was a matter, first of all, of truth itself, of what Innis called the “equilibrium of approaches” to “the mysteries of life and death”.
 Truth is internally limited and hence plural in itself.
-Submission to this plurality might be termed ‘internationalism’ and its refusal ‘nationalism’.
+Submission to this plurality might be termed ‘internationalism’ and its refusal ‘isolationism’.

 It was the “collapse” of that “general understanding” that led to the extremes of irrationalism and, ultimately, to the “century of war”:9

 If we agree with Professor Whitehead that “The safest generalization of the European philosophical tradition is that it consists in a series of footnotes to Plato,” we are forced to conclude that its power succumbed in the face of the Industrial Revolution and machine industry and the rise of romanticism.
 We have seen the effects of the disappearance of the Platonic tradition in the necessity of appealing to force as the unifying and dominating factor.10